I wondered what it would be like to pick one each of all of my roses to compare their colour, size, texture and scent. I

 Tuscany Superb: Old rose.
 Less fragrant than ‘Charles de Mills’ today.

 We will have to drink from mugs for the rest of the week, because I used all the glasses in the house.
 The children kept rearranging the roses, and it was interesting to see how they felt the colours should gradate.

-Colour, like scent, is subjective and intensely personal, which just adds to life’s rich tapestry.
+Colour, like scent, is subjective and intensely personal.
+It adds to life’s rich tapestry.